 - Flesh focus

-The posts, Understanding the Symptoms of Vacation Brain and Are You Living a Cruise Ship Lifestyle? delve deeper into how this topic relates to the influence of culture and also discuss the application to our everyday lives.
-For this post, let’s discuss some ideas to remedy this unhealthy state of existence.
+Understanding the Symptoms of Vacation Brain helps us delve deeper into how this topic relates to the influence of culture and also discuss the application to our everyday lives.
+Discussing how to remedy this unhealthy state of existence is also important.

 The Remedy for Vacation Brain